 7. Walk the Lights

 See the city the way its early residents would have—by carrying yourself about on your own two feet.
 St. Augustine is a walkable city, with crossings and pedestrian-only areas offering safe routes for visitors on foot.
 The Plaza de la Constitución in the center of St. Augustine's historic district is the perfect starting point for exploring the lit-up wonderland of the nation's oldest city during Nights of Lights.
 Not only is it a great central point in the city, offering access to pedestrian-only areas like St. George Street, but the lights there are some of the prettiest, climbing around the branches of live oak trees and illuminating the city's Christmas tree display in the heart of the plaza.
 For more tips on exploring the city on foot, check out our Ultimate Survival Guide to St. Augustine Nights of Lights.

 This article was originally written by Alex Pooler on November 15, 2013.
-It has been completely updated with current information for the 2016-17 Nights of Lights season.
+It has been updated with current information for the 2017-18 Nights of Lights season.